May 2026 Snapshot

 Key Insights

-Advisory Consulting Board Members score highest on Stakeholder (4.6/5) and Growth (4.6/5).
-Over the past six months, the most notable change is a decrease in Stakeholder orientation.
+Advisory Consulting Board Members score highest on Stakeholder (4.6/5) and Growth (4.4/5).
+Over the past six months, the most notable change is a decrease in Growth orientation.
 Their leading priority is standardization of tools, reporting, and data, while their most pressing challenge is problems with intellectual property protection from research.
 They measure success through qualification as the handoff point and make decisions using understanding congressional mindset and agency thinking - knowing what officials are contemplating.
-Language that resonates includes "accelerate", "value", and "effective".
-5 distinct behavioral archetypes emerge, with 31% clustering around archetype a approaches.
+Language that resonates includes "accelerate", "effective", and "value".
+5 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Advisory Consulting Board Members?